Last updated April 20, 2020

-With the COVID-19 coronavirus epidemic, there are legitimate questions about how dangerous the virus is for our pets.
+With the COVID-19 coronavirus epidemic, there are legitimate questions about the dangerousness of the virus for our pets.

 This very complete article includes all the latest measures taken, on what to do and what not to do as well as the legitimate questions of all owners on the COVID-19 coronavirus.